amrap030/wol-wake-on-lan/.github/CONTRIBUTING.md

 ### Unit

 Each of our Web Components comes with test cases.
 Feel free to check them out within the `./tests` root folder.
-When adding or or updating functionality, please ensure it is covered through our tests and that the new tests pass by running `pnpm test`.
+When adding or or updating functionality, please ensure it is covered through our tests and that the new tests pass by running `yarn test`.

 ## ✍️ Commit